benjaminjkraft/staging/code.md

 ### zScore

 Going to MIT, one ends up with a lot of friends who don't sleep enough.
 It also happens that many of my friends are often a bit competitive about silly things.
 So some friends and I made a [website](//zscore.mit.edu) to track your sleep and compare it to your friends'.
 It looks like it was written in 2005, but you could [fix that](//github.com/sleepers-anonymous/zscore/).

+### cosponsors

+The [Sunlight Foundation](//sunlightfoundation.com) has some really cool APIs for data about Congress.
+I made a [page](/cosponsors/) that uses their data to show cosponsorships in Congress.